 This is the food that every family in Greece eat mostly during the week.
 The name actually means with olive oil so you can easily guess that is the heart of Mediterranean cuisine.
-Their base is different vegetables and Greeks loves eating them with feta cheese.
+Their base is different vegetables and Greeks love eating them with feta cheese.
 You cannot have ladera without feta cheese.
 It is a crime!
 This food is hard to find in a restaurant.
 You have a food chance to find them at an old school Taverna.
 The recipes are endless but the most known ones are:

-- Briam (zucchini, eggplant, tomato, garlic, potatoes and olive oil)
+- Briam (zucchini, eggplant, tomato, garlic, potatoes, and olive oil)

-- Imam (eggplant, tomato, olive oil, garlic, onions and parsley)
+- Imam (eggplant, tomato, olive oil, garlic, onions, and parsley)

-- Gemista (tomatoes, zucchini and peppers stuffed with rice)
+- Gemista (tomatoes, zucchini, and peppers stuffed with rice)

-- Fasolakia (green beans with potatoes, olive oil and tomato)
+- Fasolakia (green beans with potatoes, olive oil, and tomato)

 - Gigantes (roasted giant broad beans with tomato)